adamkrupa96/forum-springboot-app/README.md

 </ul>

 # Running
-Go into the project dir and type mvn spring-boot:run, then open your browser and go to http://localhost:8080.
+Go into the project dir and type <code>mvn spring-boot:run</code>, then open your browser and go to <code>http://localhost:8080</code>.

 Login details for the admin: <br />
 login: admin@mail.com <br />